A Guide to the Most Popular Algerian Food to Try

 - Jewish cuisine

-- Bread would likely to be eaten perhaps with jam and butter for a lighter breakfast
+- Delicious homemade bread would likely be eaten perhaps with jam and butter for a lighter breakfast.

 Lamb, chickpea and freekeh chilli is my take on chorba frik

 Here are some popular dishes eaten by Algerians at dinner time –